GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

     - Response: `200 OK` (success)
     - Error responses: `404 Not Found` (ticketId not found), `422 Unprocessable Entity` (validation of ticketId failed) or `500 Internal Server Error` (generic error)
-    - Response body: An array of objects, for each containing ticketId, expertId, oldStatus, newStatus, description, changedBy and time.
+    - Response body: An array of objects, sorted by time descending,  for each containing ticketId, currentExpertId, oldStatus, newStatus, description, changedBy and time.
 An error message in case of error
       ```
       [
           ...,
           {
             "ticketId": 49,
-            "expertId": 25,
+            "currentExpertId": 25,
             "oldStatus": "RESOLVED",
             "newStatus": "CLOSED",
             "changedBy":"EXPERT",